tikkanz/pqview/README.md

 # pqview

-`pqview` is a Python package for viewing the contents of Parquet files from the Linux command line.
+`pqview` is a simple Python package for viewing the contents of Parquet files from the Linux command line.
-`pqview` uses the Polars package to read and query parquet files.
+`pqview` uses [Polars](https://github.com/pola-rs/polars) to read and query parquet files.

 ## Features